 Cupcakes

-- Preheat the oven to 350 degrees and line a 12 cup muffin pan with cupcake liners.
+- Preheat the oven to 350°F and line a 12 cup cupcake pan with cupcake liners.

 - In a small bowl, whisk together all the ingredients for the chai spice mix and set aside.

-- Whisk the cake flour, almond flour, 1 tablespoon of chai spice mix, baking powder, baking soda, and salt together in a large bowl.
+- Whisk the cake flour, almond flour, 1 tablespoon of chai spice mix, baking powder, and salt together in a large bowl.

-- In a separate bowl, whisk the melted brown butter, sugar, eggs, and vanilla together until combined.
+- In a separate bowl, whisk the melted brown butter, sugar, brown sugar, eggs, and vanilla together until combined.

 - Stir in about half of the flour mixture then stir in the brewed espresso.
-Next add in the remaining flour mixture and the whole milk and mix until fully combined.
-The batter will be thin.
+Next add in the remaining flour mixture and mix until fully combined.

 - Pour about ¼ cup of batter into each cupcake liner (they should be about halfway full).

-- Bake at 350 for 18-22 minutes or until a cake tester comes out clean.
+- Bake at 350°F for 18-22 minutes or until a cake tester comes out clean.
 Remove from pan and let cool on wire rack.

 - Let cupcakes cool completely before frosting.

-- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, cream the butter until smooth.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, cream the butter and powdered sugar until smooth.

 - Add in the 2 teaspoons of chai spice mix and vanilla extract and mix until creamy.

-- Add in milk 1 teaspoon at a time until desired consistency is reached.
+- Add in milk 1 tablespoon at a time until desired consistency is reached.
+Then beat the frosting on high speed for 4-5 minutes until super light and fluffy.

 - Frost cooled cupcakes.
 I used an open star piping tip for these photos.